Time-Coder/PySimpleTest/README.md

 # PySimpleTest -- Make test as simple as possible

 ## 1  Why PySimpleTest
-If you are suffering from writting just a simple for loop in robot framework, or if you are suffering from figuring out how fixture be called in pytest, you come to the right place.
+If you are suffering from writting just a simple for loop in **Robot Framework**, or if you are suffering from figuring out how fixture be called in **PyTest**, you come to the right place.

-PySimpleTest use native python grammar and logic and make test very easy.
+**PySimpleTest** use native python grammar and logic and make test very easy.
 It has following advantages:

 * Use native python interpreter (not like pytest or robot framework).
 * Only provide functions.
 No class, fixture, decorator or other weird things.